RacimoLab/dinf/docs/installation.md

   -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html
 ```

-Check that your GPU devices are recognised by jax.
+Check that your GPU device(s) are recognised by jax.
 ```
 $ python
 Python 3.9.13 | packaged by conda-forge | (main, May 27 2022, 16:56:21)